lxwooxy/prism/README.md

    - Files: `two_state.prism`, `two_state.props`

 7. **Epidemic Model**:
-   - A WIP, at the moment recovered individuals cannot be reinfected.
-The universe is not that nice.
+   - A WIP, at the moment recovered individuals CAN be reinfected. but its not heterogeneous yet.
+I'm not even sure if PRISM supports arrays tbh.

 ## Output Files